Ned Flanders: Religiosity

-Ned Flanders is a genuinely well-meaning good-natured person and is one of the few in Springfield to whom that description applies.
-Firmly religious, he can be timid and something of a pushover.
+Ned Flanders is genuinely well-meaning and good-natured, one of the few such people in Springfield.
+Firmly religious, sometimes even being portrayed as an overly friendly people person.
+He can be timid and something of a pushover.
 He is a Republican and a devout Evangelical Christian who strictly follows the Bible literally and is easily shocked when challenged on any point of dogma.
 This causes frequent calls to Reverend Lovejoy, even over minuscule things, to the point that Lovejoy has stopped caring and has even suggested that Flanders try a different religion.
 This was a running joke in the early seasons, but has been used less in the later episodes.
 In the eighth season, the episode "In Marge We Trust" would examine the relationship between Lovejoy and Flanders, and shows the history of their relationship and how Lovejoy became increasingly uninterested in Flanders' problems.
 Flanders is shown to have a room in his house filled with memorabilia of The Beatles.
 He claims that this is because they were "bigger than Jesus".